Olu-Francis/School-Management-System-API/docs/authentication.md

 # Authentication

 This API uses JSON Web Tokens (JWT) for authentication.
-JWT is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.

 ## How JWT Authentication Works